ONEARMY/community-platform/CONTRIBUTING.md

 With the above tools available, you are ready:

+1. Fork the repository.

-1. Clone the project from the fork you have created previously at first step :
+2. Clone the project from the fork you have created previously at first step :
    `git clone https://github.com/`**your-github-user**`/community-platform.git`

-2. Install dependencies
+3. Install dependencies
    `yarn`

-3. Run the dev server
+4. Run the dev server
    `yarn start`

-4. Run the end-to-end tests
+5. Run the end-to-end tests
    `yarn test`

 ### Additional commands